froedevrolijk/concurrency-example/README.md

 Allow the SDK to find credentials automatically:
 `gcloud auth application-default login`

-Enable Cloud Run API:
+Enable the Cloud Run API:
 `gcloud services enable run.googleapis.com`

+Set a default region for Cloud Run:
+`gcloud config set run/region europe-west1`

-Deploy the code from source.
+Deploy the code.
 From folder root run (and accept defaults):
 `gcloud run deploy`

 Navigate to the Cloud Run address in a web browser, e.g.: